Lumine-UI/create-lumine-app/README.md

 # create-lumine-app

-This is a CLI tool to create a new Lumine application for React Native Expo.
+This package can be used to create a new Lumine application for React Native Expo.
+Run the following command in `git bash` (on Windows) or normal terminal (on Linux or Mac) to create a new Lumine application.

 ```
 npx create-lumine-app <project-name>